alt-shreya/ghw_bw_compliment_generator/README.md

 # Compliment Generator for Your Plant
-_If trees gave us free Wi-Fi, we would plant more of them.
-It's a pity they only give us oxygen."
+> _“Imagine if trees gave off Wifi signals.
+We would be planting so many trees and we'd probably save the planet too. <br> Too bad they only produce the oxygen we breathe.”_
+~ _(Mudabbir Khalid in the Huffington Post, 2014)_

 Your plant literally contributes to keeping you alive, and what do you do for it in return?
 Forget to water it and neglect it?